-Bring 3 cups of low sodium chicken broth to a boil.
-Add 1 ½ cup long-grain rice and the broccoli.
+Bring 3 cups of low-sodium chicken broth to a boil.
+Add 1 ½ cups of long-grain rice and broccoli.
 Cover and lower heat to low.
 Cook for about 15 minutes until fluid is absorbed.

 While rice is cooking, chop one small onion and cube two skinless boneless chicken breasts into ½ inch pieces.

 Over medium-high heat, melt 1 tablespoon of butter in a large skillet, then add the chicken and onions.
 Cook until onion is translucent and chicken is 165° internally.
 About 1 minute before the endpoint, add 3-4 cloves crushed garlic—about 9-10 minutes total.

 Remove the chicken from the heat and combine the rice with the chicken.
 Then add ½ cup milk, 3 tablespoons mayonnaise, ½ teaspoon salt, ¼ teaspoon pepper, and 1 ½ cups of mild shredded cheddar or Monterey Jack cheese—mix well.

 Mix the topping of 1 cup of Panko bread crumbs, 3 tablespoons melted butter, and ¼ cup grated Parmesan cheese.